What is Eczema?

 1 in 12 adults are affected by eczema.

 “I moved from soft water area, Devon, to hard water area, Southampton.
 Six months after moving I developed eczema.
 A specialist at the hospital suggested hard water was the cause, so I looked into water softeners.
-My eczema resulted in dry, sore infections that meant I couldn’t do washing, cleaning or even bath my son.
+My eczema resulted in dry, sore infections that meant I couldn’t do washing, cleaning or even bathe my son.
 Hard water made life really difficult, I lived with the painful condition for 10 years and didn’t think anything could help.
 My water softener cured it; I had previously spent so much money on creams and treatments, but now I don’t need to use any.
 Having a skin condition really does negatively affect your life and a water softener completely cured it for me.”

 Eczema is a complicated condition with signs and symptoms that are different for everyone.
 A water softener may unfortunately not be the answer in some cases.
-Why not try our free demonstration to feel the difference of softened water for yourself and take advantage of our 3 month trial?

-The benefits go beyond caring for eczema - to read more about how a water softener can care for your family and home take a look at the 7 wonders of Harvey™ Water.
+The benefits go beyond caring for eczema – to read more about how a water softener can care for your family and home take a look at the 7 wonders of Harvey™ Water

 How to treat eczema